 v.
 Vehicle clamp or tow.

-Parking policy violation fees and penalties may be paid by cash or debit card (in person at the Parking Office) or by VISA or Mastercard securely on-line via your ParkAdmin account.
+Parking policy violation fees and penalties may be paid by VISA or MasterCard securely online via your ParkAdmin account.

 Violations paid within 7 days of issuance will be reduced by $5.00

-Any student parking policy violation fees not paid by the third Friday in March of the current school year will be transferred to the Finance Office at an additional fee of $20.00.
+Any student parking violation fees not paid by the end of the semester will be transferred to the Finance Office at an additional fee of $20.00.
+Outstanding fees will be sent down to the Finance Office on the fourth Friday in November, the third Friday in March, and the fourth Friday of April.

-- Parking staff and security guards patrol parking areas and issue violation notices as necessary.
-Owners/drivers who have two (2) unpaid parking violation fees will be issued a wheel clamp or tow warning and another parking policy violation notice.
-If the parking policy violation fees have not been paid, a wheel clamp will be attached or the vehicle will be towed on the next violation.
-Parking privileges will be suspended until all parking policy violation fees are paid.
+Parking staff and security guards patrol parking areas and issue violation notices, as necessary.
+Owners/drivers who have two (2) unpaid parking violations will be issued a Wheel Clamp Warning on the third parking policy violation notice.
+If the parking policy violations fees have not been paid by the fourth (4) violation, a wheel clamp will be attached with an additional fee of $25.00.
+Parking privileges may be suspended until all parking policy violation fees are paid.
 Any University parking permit issued with respect to a towed vehicle may be canceled.
+If one receives a second clamp, they are notified during the removal that if they are to obtain another violation regardless of paid fees, they will receive a tow warning and all tickets after the tow warning will result in being towed offsite at the owner's expense.

 - A vehicle may be immediately towed if it is:

-- Violating a Pedestrian, Emergency or Disabled area;
+- Parking in a Pedestrian, Emergency, or Disabled area;

 - Creating a nuisance or an environmental or safety hazard;